Job-madi/SeekHealth/README.md

 Discord bot to take care of you and help you out achieve your health goals! submitted for MLH's Hack and Wellness hackathon

-# Framework
+# Language and Library
-built using python
+python & discord.py
-Bot is hosted on Google Cloud to keep it online 24/7

 # Commands
 list of functional commands <br />